Alluxio/alluxio-py/tests/README.md

 The following command runs 20 iterations of the parallel write task.
 In each iteration, 2 python processes are run concurrently.
-Process 0 writes the local file data/5mb.txt to /alluxio-py-test/node_1/process_0 in Alluxio.
+For example, during the first iteration, process 0 writes the local file data/5mb.txt to /alluxio-py-test/iteration_0/node_1/process_0 in Alluxio;
-Process 1 writes the local file data/5mb.txt to /alluxio-py-test/node_1/process_1 in Alluxio.
+process 1 writes the local file data/5mb.txt to /alluxio-py-test/iteration_0/node_1/process_1 in Alluxio.
-The final iteration leaves data behind so that it can be read by the parallel read test.

 ```bash
 ./parallel_write.py \